barrust/pyspellchecker/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``edit_distance_1(word)``: Returns a set of all strings at a Levenshtein Distance of one
+``edit_distance_1(word)``: Returns a set of all strings at a Levenshtein Distance of one based on the alphabet of the selected language

-``edit_distance_2(word)``: Returns a set of all strings at a Levenshtein Distance of two
+``edit_distance_2(word)``: Returns a set of all strings at a Levenshtein Distance of two based on the alphabet of the selected language